EMBiRLab/bitebot/README.md

 # bitebot
+Bitebot for EMBiR Lab

-Software for EMBiR Lab's bitebot project to replicate viper envenomation
+Work in progress for storing information related to software and hardware on EMBiR Lab's Bitebot project to replicate the strike and envenomation of various vipers.